 Similar in purpose, progressive muscle relaxation is a relaxation technique where you systematically tense, and then release your muscles.
 For instance, you might start with your toes and work your way up to your head, tensing each muscle as you go during a long, slow inhale, and releasing on the exhale.
 This is a good exercise for those who prefer more physical vs mental practices.

-Step 5) Develop a routine
+Checklist Item 5: Develop a routine

 Your body craves routine.
 Routines reduce your cognitive load and energy requirements, which consequently reduces your stress levels, the linchpin to great sleep.
 It may take you a few weeks to find a routine that works, but when you do find that magic combination, stick to it.
 Your sleep will continue to improve as your routine becomes a habit.
 Once it’s a habit, it’s a lifestyle.
 Congratulations, you have just significantly decreased your risk of mortality.